-- Contact Dr. Okoroha's PA at OkorohaPA@gmail.com if any of the following are present: - Painful swelling or numbness (note that some swelling and numbness is normal) - Unrelenting pain - Fever (over 101° it is normal to have a low grade fever for the first day or two following surgery) or chills - · Redness around incisions - Color change in distal arm and/or hand - Continuous drainage or bleeding from incision (a small amount of drainage is expected) - Difficulty breathing - Excessive nausea/vomiting - Calf pain - If you have an emergency after office hours or on the weekend, contact the service line at 507-284-4300 and you will be connected with someone who can help. - If you have an emergency that requires immediate attention proceed to the nearest emergency room,
+- Contact Dr. Okoroha's PA at OkorohaPA@gmail.com if any of the following are present: - Painful swelling or numbness (note that some swelling and numbness is normal) - Unrelenting pain - Fever (over 101° it is normal to have a low grade fever for the first day or two following surgery) or chills - · Redness around incisions - Color change in distal arm and/or hand - Continuous drainage or bleeding from incision (a small amount of drainage is expected) - Difficulty breathing - Excessive nausea/vomiting - Calf pain - If you have an emergency after office hours or on the weekend, contact the office at 313-916-2181 and you will be connected to our pager service.
+This will connect you with the Orthopedic Physician on call. - If you have an emergency that requires immediate attention proceed to the nearest emergency room.

-FOLLOW-UP CARE/OUESTIONS
+FOLLOW-UP CARE/QUESTIONS

-- If you do not already have a post-operative appointment scheduled, please contact the our scheduler at 612-502-5386 to schedule. - Typically the first post-operative appointment following surgery is 10-14 days following surgery - The first post operative appointment may be with one of the Physician Assistants.
+- If you do not already have a post-operative appointment scheduled, please contact the our scheduler at 313-916-2181 to schedule. - Typically the first post-operative appointment following surgery is 10-14 days following surgery - The first post operative appointment may be with one of the Physician Assistants.
 They will assess the wound, and answer any questions you may have regarding the procedure - If you have any further questions please contact Dr. Okoroha's physician assistant at OkorohaPA@gmail.com for the fastest response.
-If e-mail is not an option please call the practice at 612-313-0531.
+If e-mail is not an option please call the practice at 586-247-2992.